General · · 17 min read

 • Claiming missed tax credits or deductions.

 Tax professionals often highlight reasons for amendments, such as overlooked deductions or changes in income, which can significantly affect your tax liability.
 It’s common to feel anxious about these details, but knowing you can address them is empowering.
-Additionally, some revised filings may require extra scrutiny if they contain errors, are incomplete, lack signatures, or need more information.
+Additionally, some s may require extra scrutiny if they contain errors, are incomplete, lack signatures, or need more information.

 This flowchart guides you through the steps of filing an amended tax return.
 Start at the top and follow the arrows to see why you might need to amend, what form to use, and how to check your status afterward.